PhD Program Requirements

 For timelines, please see Academic Milestones: PhD Program by Year

-• Students must complete a minimum of 4.0 full-course equivalents (FCEs) with no individual course grade below B-, including:
+• Students must complete a minimum of 4.0 full courses equivalent (FCEs), with no individual course grades below B- and an average standing of at least of A- across all grades.

 • DRA1011H Sources and Concepts in Drama, Theatre and Performance Studies I